 If we phrased this differently and discussed the members of the team,

 we would use ‘their.’
-Now we’re talking about individuals, not individuals clumped together as a (group) single entity.
+Now we’re talking about individuals, not a group.

 The team members celebrated their win by buying 20 pizzas!

 That’s it!
 I hope you enjoyed our first foray into Quick Wins.

 Make sure you’re subscribed to my posts (box beneath my photo) so you won’t miss these tech or text tips.